pieces-app/cli-agent/README.md

 - `x` -> The index
 - `current asset` -> The asset that you are currently using can be changed by the open command
+- `current conversation` -> The conversation that you currently in which you will use in the ask command

 ### Usage